tambetvali/LaegnaAITestsCoPilot/SnippetsCode/Snippet1Editor/README.md

 For installation manual, open [TUTORIAL.md](TUTORIAL.md).
 This is free code, which will create you markdown-aware WYSIWYG editor, which still runs on HTML itself: it will convert the result to Markdown *after* you edit it, on server side.
-- Notice: this is initial version and we have to get through parsing all tags, because code blocks are not yet parsed; headers, bold, italic - general formatting already works.
+- **Notice**: this is initial version and we have to get through parsing all tags, because code blocks are not yet parsed; headers, bold, italic - general formatting already works.
 - It's Creative Commons free code for everybody; sensibly, I can easily give more rights for my code if you lack ones.

 # AI API — TipTap–Flask Markdown Workbench